tomedunn/the-finished-book/_theory/effective-hp-and-damage/effective-hp-and-damage.md

     \ABpvec &= \left[ \ABp_{1},\, \ABp_{2},\, \cdots,\, \ABp_{N}  \right] \,; \\\\
     \ACpvec &= \left[ \ACp_{1},\, \ACp_{2},\, \cdots,\, \ACp_{N}  \right] \,.
 \end{align}
-Each of these vectors has $$N$$ elements, one for each of of the attacker's damage dealing abilities.
+Each of these vectors has $$N$$ elements, one for each of of the attacker's attacks and saves.

 Substituting Eqn. \eqref{eq:sum-as-dot-products} into Eqn. \eqref{eq:mixed-damage-average-2} gives,
 \begin{align}